Scroll to top

 Important Warnings

-• The terrorism threat from Al-Shabaab remains active.
-Avoid predictable patterns in venue selection, particularly for dining and meetings.
+• The terrorism threat from Al-Shabaab remains active in Nairobi.
+Avoid predictable patterns in venue selection for dining, meetings, and accommodation.
+International hotels, shopping centres, and places of worship are the primary target categories.

-• Carjacking risk is elevated at traffic lights and roundabouts.
-Security drivers should maintain escape routes and avoid stopping in vulnerable positions.
+• Carjacking risk is elevated at traffic signals and roundabouts.
+Security drivers should maintain escape routes and avoid stopping in vulnerable positions, particularly after dark.

-• Do not walk between venues after dark.
-Use secure transport for all movements outside business districts.
+• Do not walk between venues after dark in any district.
+Use vetted secure transport for all movements after business hours.

 FAQ